Sermon series

 Every Christian is called to share the good news of Jesus.
 Discover what evangelism really means and how the church plays a vital role in bringing people to Christ.

-The God Who Wants To Know You
+The God Who Wants to Know You

 See all 6 sermonsIn Ezekiel's final vision, God reveals a future where His enemies are crushed, His people dwell in perfect peace, and a temple flows with life-giving water.
 This eternal hope is found in Christ, our conquering King and perfect High Priest.